-Serbia: Overhaul and repairs on TPPs and HPPs in EPS, interview with Director of Maintenance Sector at the EPS Department for the energy generation24.
-April 2014. / News Serbia Energy
+Serbia: Overhaul and repairs on TPPs and HPPs in EPS, interview with Director of Maintenance Sector at the EPS Department for the energy generation, News Serbia Energy

 Because of the waiting for the Business plan, all repairs, except those which are financed by loans, are late for a month period. – After a long time, in this season of repairs, EPS has entered without burden of debt from previous year.
 The Serbian government has given approval to the Annual Business Plan in PE EPS in 2014.

 We asked, among other things, Mr. Vojislav Škundrić, Director of Maintenance Sector at the EPS Department for the energy generation, if it meant that they could start the activities for the implementation of the yearly repairs in the power plants, with whom we also talked about the opportunities to make up the lost time, about the necessity to plan repairs two years in advance, especially on improved financial conditions for the performance of the repairs in the current year.